sajithnehru/aws-essential-services-building-your-cloud-foundation/Setup AWS Client VPN in 5 Minutes.md

 - Select your new VPC in the VPC dropdown.
 - Choose your private subnet in the Subnet dropdown.
 - Create a new security group if needed.
-- Expand Advanced details and scroll to the bottom.
-- In the User data section, paste the script provided at the end of this documentation.
 - Click Launch Instance.

-Note: Record the IP address of the instance, as it will be used in Step 9.

 **Steps to Configure AWS Client VPN**
 **1. Set Up Certificates**